Fremont Building Restoration Project

 Introduction and How to Help

-On Sunday, 8/3 we announced that we have an agreement to purchase our beloved church building on 831 NE Fremont and with that comes the privilege and challenge of addressing roughly $617,000 of deferred maintenance over the next few years.
-We sprinted to see if we could raise the first $473,000 this summer in order to tackle the urgent roof replacement and closely-related projects before the rainy season.
-Through the generosity of this community and others, we had $536,000 (86% of the total project) pledged by 8/24.
+On Sunday, 8/3/2025 we announced that we have an agreement to purchase our beloved church building on 831 NE Fremont and with that comes the privilege and challenge of addressing roughly $635,000 of deferred maintenance and cash replenishment over the next few years.
+We sprinted to see if we could raise the first $473,000 last summer in order to tackle the urgent roof replacement and closely-related projects before the rainy season.
+Through the generosity of this community and others, we have now had $595,408 (93% of the total project) given.
 We could not be more encouraged at this incredible provision from God, our church family, and neighbors!
-With our phase 1 goal met (and then some!), we are now emphasizing the collection of gifts, both pledged and additional, and are no longer using our pledge form.

 Here's how you can help us keep moving forward: